irods/irods_docs/docs/system_overview/data_objects.md

 If the destination path exists in the logical namespace, rename is *allowed* only if the path refers to a data object and the client has specified a forced overwrite.
 Overwriting a collection with a data object is not allowed.

+## Parallel Transfer

+As of iRODS 4.3.4, parallel transfer via the high ports is deprecated.
+Future versions of iRODS will use the configured zone port for parallel transfer.
+Therefore, this section is dedicated to everything related to parallel transfer via the zone port.

+### Why deprecate parallel transfer over the high ports?

+There are a few reasons for why this functionality is deprecated:

+- High ports required network administrators to open a wide range of ports
+- Implementation required special code paths in the server, making it complex to maintain and reason about
+- Only provided via the Put and Get API endpoints
+- Did not use the same implementation for secure communication
+- Added another point where client libraries could deviate from each other

+### What benefits are there to parallel transfer over the zone port?

+Given the iRODS API is POSIX-like, the iRODS Consortium wanted to investigate whether it was possible to support I/O patterns seen in POSIX environments.
+As it turns out, the iRODS API enabled the ability to write sparse files.
+This resulted in development of Logical Locking and libraries for guarding against data corruption due to uncoordinated write operations.

+With this functionality in place, the following benefits are provided by iRODS:

+- Parallel transfer no longer required a special code path for secure communication
+- Removed the need for high ports
+- Removed the need for special code paths for parallel transfer
+- Reading and writing data objects is closer to what users expect from a POSIX-like system

+### How to perform a parallel write over the zone port

+To write a data object in parallel using the zone port requires some coordination between the client and the server.
+Parallel read operations do not require coordination.

+The general steps are as follows:

+1. Open a stream to the replica of interest.
+We'll refer to this stream as the **primary stream**.
+1. Capture the replica access token and replica number from the **primary stream**.
+1. Open the **secondary streams**.
+Each stream must satisfy the following requirements:
+    - Streams must not use the same connection
+    - Streams must target the same replica
+    - Streams must use the replica access token obtained from the **primary stream**
+1. Use the streams to write to the replica.
+1. When done, close all **secondary streams** without updating the catalog.
+1. Close the **primary stream** normally.
+This finalizes the changes and updates the catalog information.

+Again, those are the general steps.
+They may vary across client libraries.

 ## `R_DATA_MAIN`

 Data objects and replicas - as with any iRODS entity - are defined in the iRODS Catalog.
 The information is stored in the `R_DATA_MAIN` table.
 Each row in `R_DATA_MAIN` describes a single replica of a data object.
 Some system metadata is identical for each replica, such as data ID, associated collection, and name -- these are defining features of the data object which maps to the replica.
 Other system metadata varies between replicas, such as host resource and replica number -- these are defining features of the individual replicas.